 Right Food for Piles Cure

-There is a lot of information out there regarding the diet for piles.
-But decision making is difficult when it comes to what is the right food to put on your plate.
+There is a lot of information out there regarding the best food for piles.
+But decision making is difficult when it comes to what to eat and what not to eat.
 Here are some tips on the right kind of food for piles patient and also what not to eat.

 Different kinds of Fiber